tessalt/coffeescriptbook/book.md

 We're going to prototype a push notification on the Apple Watch, like you would get from a calendar notification.

-Import the icon.psd  (or make your own icon) file into Framer, then bg.psd.
+Import the example4_icon.png  (or make your own icon) file into Framer, then example4_bg.png.
 Set the device to Apple watch in the 42mm size.

 ```
-bgLayers = Framer.Importer.load "imported/bg"

-iconLayers = Framer.Importer.load "imported/icon"
+bg = new Layer
+  x:0, y:0, width:312, height:366, image:"images/example4_bg.png"

+icon = new Layer
+  x:0, y:0, width:196, height:196, image:"images/example4_icon.png"
 ```

 We're going to need to reference the width and height of the device, so we'll save those in variables called `w` and `h`.